 Cancel Credit Cards That Are No Longer In Use

 The credit card world is rather fickle.
 One day, your favorite credit card is offering you rewards with 8% cashback on all that you might possibly buy.
 The following day, the banks have revamped their whole benefits program.
 They have even added on a minimum spending condition that is more than you make in a month.

 With these conditions, the credit card is at this time even less handy for you.
 You could use a payday loan to help you pay off any existing credit card debt before you can get rid of it.

 Therefore, when a credit card does not serve your purposes, it may be a good financial decision to cancel it as soon as possible.
 You may think that there is no harm in having your credit card lie innocuously in the wallet.
 However, the more time you let it stick around, the higher the likelihood you will end up getting charged yearly fees unknowingly.
 You will even have to pay them if you are paying using Interbank GIRO.
-You could even fall victim to credit card scam.
+You could even fall victim to a credit card scam.

 Verify Whether It’s Time To Refinance The Home Loan